 What Is Projected Capacitive Touch Technology?

-Prior to the release of the iPod Touch and the first iPhone, the use of projected capacitive touch technology (PCT™) was a relatively small.
+Prior to the release of the iPod Touch and the first iPhone, the use of projected capacitive touch technology (PCT™) was relatively small.
 However, since these two, milestone consumer electronic devices, this touch sensing technology has changed the way that we interact with machines of all types and in many environments.
 This is the technology that allows us to scroll, zoom, pinch and lightly tap on our mobile devices and is now the de facto method for controlling electronic systems as diverse as ATM’s and video jukeboxes.

 The Technology Behind the Screen